-I am a Financial Economist in the Office of Tax Analysis at the U.S. Department of the Treasury.
+I am an applied microeconomist with a focus on public finance and tax policy.
+I work as a Financial Economist in the Office of Tax Analysis at the U.S. Department of the Treasury, primarily on business and international taxation.

 I received a PhD in 2022 from the University of Michigan, joint between the Department of Economics and the Ross School of Business' Department of Business Economics and Public Policy.
 Prior to grad school, I worked for several years in economic consulting at The Brattle Group, and received a B.S. in Economics from George Washington University.

-I work on taxes.
-My job market paper studied the connection between the U.S. tax system and a recent increase in U.S. citizenship renunciation.
-In other work, alongside great co-authors, I study non-monetary tax enforcement tools, including the IRS program restricting passport access to seriously delinquent debtors, and the California Franchise Tax Board's publication of its Top 500 largest tax delinquencies.
+My research explores the impact of tax policy on individual and business behavior.
+In this paper I studied the connection between the U.S. tax system and U.S. citizenship renunciation.
+I have also co-authored research on non-monetary tax enforcement tools, including the IRS program restricting passport access to seriously delinquent debtors and the California Franchise Tax Board's publication of its Top 500 largest tax delinquencies.

-I am currently in the early stages of several new research projects (again with great co-authors!):
+I am currently working on several research projects with great co-authors:

-Understanding the use of Cost-Sharing Arrangements for international profit shifting.
+Understanding how companies use Cost-Sharing Arrangements and IP transfers for international profit shifting.

 paulrorgan@gmail.com